amunchet/gorbechov/phase_one/master/tests/README.md

 # Running Tests
-Run tests from this directory with pytest --cov...whatever
+Run tests from this directory with pytest --cov